mdmjsh/FPR/write_up.md

 e.g. given the list [a..e]

-The problem can be expressed as:
+The problem can be expressesed as:

 choose' k scope rest ++ choose k rest

 where choose' is a function call which which accumulates all choices of length k from a given scope and rest, and implements the following behaviour:

-1. Pattern match s (r:rs:rss) (signifying the scope and the rest)
+1. Patten match s (r:rs:rss) (signifying the scope and the rest)
 2. When length s == k, return s
 3. where length s < k, increase the scope by adding the head of the rest (e.g. r)